Best approximation of a three-variable function by sum of one-variable coordinate functions: Appendix: Finding all minimal projection cycles

-Assume \(v\) is a minimal solution of the equation \(M'v=0\) with \(\lambda(T_1),\lambda(T_8)>0\).
-The\textbf{ Theorem} \textbf{3.1} implies that the system of columns of \(M'\) corresponding to the nonzero components of \(v\) is a minimal linear dependent system.
-It is not hard to verify that there are \(123\) minimal column systems containing the first two columns and satisfying the above conditions.
-And these are the ones given below.
+It is not hard to verify with the help of a computer that there are \(123\) minimal column systems containing the first two columns and corresponding to a minimal solution satisfying the above conditions.
+And corresponding projection cycle-vectors are the ones given below.
 Note that we give only the weights on the corner points and the points with positive weights.
 The remaining points and their weights can be reconstructed as explained above.

-\section{1) Only $T_i$ terms}
+\subsection{1) Only $T_i$ terms}

-\section{2) $T_i$ and one $M_j$}
+\subsection{2) $T_i$ and one $M_j$}

-\section{3) $T_i$ and two $M_j$}
+\subsection{3) $T_i$ and two $M_j$}

-\section{4) $T_i$ and three $M_j$}
+\subsection{4) $T_i$ and three $M_j$}

-\section{5) $T_i$ and one $F_k$}
+\subsection{5) $T_i$ and one $F_k$}

-\section{6) $T_i$, one $M_j$, one $F_k$}
+\subsection{6) $T_i$, one $M_j$, one $F_k$}

-\section{7) $T_i$, two $M_j$, one $F_k$}
+\subsection{7) $T_i$, two $M_j$, one $F_k$}

-\section{8) $T_i$ and two $F_k$}
+\subsection{8) $T_i$ and two $F_k$}

-\section{9) $T_i$, one $M_j$, two $F_k$}
+\subsection{9) $T_i$, one $M_j$, two $F_k$}

 \begin{remark} For the above minimal projection cycles $(p,\lambda)$, there exists a function $f$, satisfying conditions (2.1), such that $E(f; \Omega)=\frac{\sum \lambda_i f(x_i)}{\sum \lambda_i}$.
 For example, \\ for the minimal projection cycle \\ 1.1. $T_1, T_8, T_2, T_5: \ \lambda(T_1) = 1, \ \lambda(T_8) = 1, \ \lambda(T_2) = -1, \ \lambda(T_5) = -1$ \\ this is the function $f(x,y,z)=xz$: